seb-patron/archived-seb-patron.github.io/_posts/2018-06-04-good-bye-mad-men.markdown

 {% endhighlight %}

-Oh how wrong could he be.
+He could not be more wrong.

 #### where did the mad men go?